Mgithub89/Weather-Dashboard/README.md

 # Weather-Dashboard
-  * A simple daily planner application that allows the user to save relevant events for each standard business hour of the day to manage time effectively.
+  * A simple Weather-dashboard application that allows the user to see the weather outlook for multiple cities.

 Explore the [project-page](https://github.com/Mgithub89/Weather-Dashboard.git)